11 August 2023

 Fee info

-The rates include the tuition fee, course materials, the academic program, access to library and IT facilities, and coffee/tea breaks.
+The rates include the tuition fee, course materials, the academic program, and coffee/tea breaks.